Commonly Asked Questions FAQ

 Can I litter train my chinchilla?

-In our experience, no chinchilla is ever "trained" to do anything.
-However, some chins do choose one area of the cage to use the bathroom.
+Some chins do choose one area of the cage to use the bathroom.
 If you are able to find their favorite spot, you can place a litter pan in that area and see if they utilize it.
+One metal, glass, or ceramic pans should be used; never use plastic, aluminum, or cardboard.

 Are they cuddly?

 Chinchillas for the most part do not enjoy handling.
 They are a prey animal and can be scared easily by incorrect handling or sudden movements.
-Cuddling is not recommended as well due to the issue of overheating.
+Cuddling is not recommended as well due to the issue of overheating or internal organ damage.

 Why did they bite me?